kyoheiu/blog.kyoheiu.dev/content/felix/index.md

 <h1 align=center><i>felix</i></h1>

-A tui file manager with vim-like key mapping, written in Rust.
+A tui file manager with Vim-like key mapping, written in Rust.
 Fast, simple, and easy to configure & use.

 ![sample](/images/sample.gif)